Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images: Experimental evaluation and analysis

 \subsection{Datasets specifications}

 In this paper, two datasets are used for experimental verification: oblique image data of Zurich, collected in 2014 and compiled in the International Society for Photogrammetry and Remote Sensing Benchmark dataset\citep{cavegn2014benchmarking}; and oblique image data of Bantian District, Shenzhen, collected in 2016 by the Shenzhen Research Center of Digital City Engineering (SRCDCE).
-The experimental area of the Zurich dataset was approximately $0.74 \ km^2$ and contained a total of approximately 817 buildings.
-Cadastral building data, downloaded from OpenStreetMap\citep{OpenStreetMap}, were used to verify the algorithms performance; these data include 54 wrongly labeled or demolished building structures, as shown in Figure \ref{fig:experimental_area}(a).
+The experimental area of the Zurich dataset was approximately $0.74 \ km^2$ and contained a total of 817 buildings.
+The building footprint data, downloaded from OpenStreetMap \citep{OpenStreetMap}, were used to verify the algorithms performance; these data include 54 wrongly labeled or demolished building structures, as shown in Figure \ref{fig:experimental_area}(a).
 The experimental area of the Bantian District dataset was approximately $2.52 \ km^2$ and contained a total of 2,506 buildings.
 The census cadastral building data were collected in 2014; according to the SRCDCE, 114 structures had been demolished by 2016, as shown in Figure \ref{fig:experimental_area}(b).
+More informations about oblique image dataset is listed in Table \ref{tab:dataset_description}.

+We used ContextCapture \citep{acute3d} for aerial triangulation and mesh reconstruction assisted by ground control points provided by vendors of the datasets.
+We empirically verified the quality of the aerial triangulation information, by checking the alignment of the 2.5-D depth and color images; for which, no obvious misalignment are detected.
+We divided the whole regions into 59 and 143 grid tiles for Zurich and Shenzhen, respectively.
+Each tile requires approximately 2 hours to generate the mesh models.
+After projecting the building footprint data, corresponding training image datasets of oblique images were constructed for each experimental area.
 The actual demolished building areas are marked in red in Figure \ref{fig:experimental_area}; these were checked manually as part of our evaluation methodology.
-Using ContextCapture to reconstruct the two experimental areas, a mesh model was generated to render the depth image.
-After projecting the cadastral building data, corresponding training image datasets of oblique images were constructed for each experimental area.